James E. Brewton

 James Edward Brewton (November 4, 1930 – May 11, 1967) was an American painter and printmaker who synthesized expressionism, graffiti and Pataphysics.

-He was born November 4, 1930, in Toledo, Ohio, and died by suicide in Philadelphia at age 36, on May 11, 1967.
 At the time of his death, Brewton was beginning to distinguish himself as one of Philadelphia's premier painters and printmakers.

 Training and career

+He was born November 4, 1930, in Toledo, Ohio.
 While in his teens, Brewton studied drawing at the Toledo Museum of Art and painting with John Charvet.
 At 21, Brewton joined the Marines and served in the Korean War.
 He did surprisingly well, climbing to the rank of sergeant.
 Combat changed him, however: He became a pacifist, protesting the Vietnam War and painting antiwar works.
 Brewton's health was wrecked, and he was increasingly plagued by debilitating spine problems.

 Although Brewton's style became expressionistic and inspired by graffiti, his training was traditional.
 Taking advantage of the G.I.
-Bill, he studied at the Ruskin School at Oxford in 1954-55 and the Pennsylvania Academy of the Fine Arts (PAFA) from 1955 through 1958.
+Bill, he studied at the Ruskin School of Art at Oxford in 1954-55 and the Pennsylvania Academy of the Fine Arts (PAFA) from 1955 through 1958.
 At PAFA, Brewton was a protégé of Franklin C. Watkins and Hobson Pittman.
 Pittman owned a self-portrait by Brewton, which he featured during tours of his art collection (like the one organized by the Radcliffe Club of Philadelphia in 1961) and exhibited in the show, "Paintings, Drawings, Prints, and Sculpture Collected and Owned by Fourteen Philadelphia Artists."

 Marcel Duchamp was a guest lecturer at PAFA, and Brewton riffed off of Duchamp's work throughout his life.
 At The Print Club (now The Print Center), where Brewton worked on weekends, he first saw the work of Asger Jorn and was greatly impressed by the wildly expressive and colorful work of the CoBrA group.
 Among Brewton's friends were Claire Van Vliet, Erik Nyholm, and Jim McWilliams; through Van Vliet and Nyholm, Brewton later befriended Jorn, living in Denmark for months at a time.
 Other strong influences were André Breton and Alfred Jarry.
 These European, avant-garde inspirations were unusual for a Philadelphia-based artist in the 1950s.